system-er/Godot3DInterpreter/README.md

 # FAQ:
 - why an interpreter, we have gdscript and other languages? for fun and learning c# with godot 4
-- want contact? send me message in godot-forum (systemerror)
+- want contact? send message in godot-forum (systemerror)